DNREC’s 2022 Aquatic Resources Education Center (AREC) nature photography contest is now closed and two winning entries have been selected.

 Aquatic Resources Education Center

-The contest is intended to increase public awareness of the natural wonders of the Aquatic Resources Education Center and surrounding Tony Florio Woodland Beach Wildlife Area.
+The contest, now in its second year, is intended to increase public awareness of the natural wonders of the Aquatic Resources Education Center and surrounding Tony Florio Woodland Beach Wildlife Area.

-Children and adults are encouraged to visit the wildlife area and take and submit photographs of aquatic life, birds and other wildlife, scenic landscapes, and people enjoying the outdoors.
+Children and adults were encouraged to visit the wildlife area and take and submit photographs of aquatic life, birds and other wildlife, scenic landscapes, and people enjoying the outdoors.

 This peaceful, scenic area is a destination along the Delaware Bayshore Byway.
 It is a birders’ delight and features two fishing ponds, trails, and a raised boardwalk with vistas across the tidal salt marsh to Delaware Bay.

-Judging will be based on how well the photos represent the following criteria: things you can see and do at the Woodland Beach Wildlife Area, originality/creativity and universal appeal.
-The judging panel will include DNREC educators at the Aquatic Resources Education Center.
+Judging was be based on how well the photos represented their categories, on originality/creativity and on universal appeal.
+The judging panel included DNREC educators at the Aquatic Resources Education Center.

 For more information about the contest, call 302-735-8689 or email Pearlie.Franklin@delaware.gov.